Nursultan Nazarbayev International Airport: Hangar buildings

 There are several hangars around the airfield.
 In 2018, Air Astana established and commissioned a heavy maintenance centre at Nursultan Nazarbayev International Airport.
 The Aviation Technical Centre is a single-span commodious hangar that offers 5556 m2 of floor space and capable of handling a wide-body type like the Boeing 767 or Boeing 787 Dreamliner.
 Since the Astana MRO center was completed, Air Astana reported conducting maintenance services for Qatar Airways, Turkish Airlines, and LOT Polish Airlines and claimed its MRO facilities service more than 20 third-party airlines.

 On 1 June 2018 a modular warehouse was inaugurated at NQZ.
 Located in the controlled area of the airport with direct access to the apron, the facility spans over 1100 m2.
 It includes designated areas for cargo and mail handling from domestic airlines and customs union countries, as well as for transfer cargo.
 With a capacity of up to 12,000 tons per year, the warehouse enhances the airport's capabilities for efficient cargo operations.

 Flight training

 The airport is home to Air Astana’s flight training centre which is the first in Central Asia to be certified by the European Aviation Safety Agency (EASA) and provides training for Air Astana and FlyArystan pilots.
 The facility is equipped with a full-flight Airbus A320 Reality Seven simulator supplied by L3Harris Technologies, the first ever installation in the country.

-Access
+Ground transport

 Public transport

 The primary mode of transportation to and from the airport is by road.
 Travelers to Astana often arrange ground transportation in advance due to its convenience.